Splix777/total-perspective-vortex/README.md

 a transformation composed of rotations, translations and scaling operations.

-As such, the PCA considers your dataset and determines new basis components, sorted by how much those axises account for variations in the data.
+As such, the PCA considers your dataset and determines new basis components, sorted by how much those axes account for variations in the data.

 The [CSP](https://doc.ml.tu-berlin.de/bbci/publications/BlaTomLemKawMue08.pdf)
 or common spatial patterns, analyses the data depending on the output